NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/UNet_Industrial/README.md

 ## Release notes

 ### Changelog

-March 18, 2019
+* October 2019
+  * Jupyter notebooks added
+* March,2019
   * Initial release

 ### Known issues
 There are no known issues with this model.